 Insurance, IT, legal, travel, sponsorships, other R&D related expenses, and various other expenses have been classified as 'Overheads'.
 While expenses such as IT related expenses, travel and marketing are expected to increase as the business grows, others such as licensing and registration, website, other R&D, and filing fees will be uncorrelated to the number of employees, product offerings or number of customers.
-Following are various sub-items that constitute 'Overheads', for which the change from Q3FY21 to Q3FY22 has been greater than \$10,000:
+Following are various sub-items that constitute 'Overheads', for which the change from FY21 to FY22 has been greater than \$10,000:

-- Consultants and contracting expenses increased from \$46K in Q3FY21 to \$170K in Q3FY22, mainly due to higher costs associated with regulatory compliance, commencement of director fees, and specialist technical consultants engaged to accelerate product development and sales, including expansion of GMG sales representation in North America. - Investor relations expenses of \$130K were incurred in Q3FY22 associated with the Company's ongoing communication management with current and prospective investors which was not required in the Q3FY21 quarter, prior to listing on TSXV; - Legal expenses of \$19K in Q3FY22 were lower than the \$275K incurred during Q3FY21, due to Q3FY21 including advisory costs incurred in preparation for listing, and on commercial and research collaboration agreements; - Insurance increased from \$6K in Q3FY21 to \$38K in Q3FY22, mainly due to increases in policy coverage and limits required with becoming a listed company, ongoing business growth, and expansion of business premises since Q3FY21; - Filing fees of \$15K in Q3FY22 included the expense associated with annual TSXV fees prepaid; and - Research and development expenses of \$47K in Q3FY22 mainly included the UQ collaboration project for 'Enabling Next-generation Rechargeable Aluminium-ion Batteries', and other minor projects that were included in the \$58K expense incurred in Q3FY21 were not repeated in Q3FY22.
+- Consultants and contracting expenses increased from \$286K in FY21 to \$625K in FY22, mainly due to higher costs associated with regulatory compliance, commencement of director fees, and specialist technical consultants engaged to accelerate product development and sales, including expansion of GMG sales representation in North America; - Investor relations expenses in FY21 of \$247K were directly associated with the listing on the TSXV in Q4FY21, compared to the \$649K expense in FY22, which represents the Company's ongoing communication management with current and prospective investors post transition to public markets; - Legal expenses of \$213K in FY22 were lower than the \$588K incurred during FY21, due to FY21 including advisory costs incurred in preparation for listing, and on commercial and research collaboration agreements; - Listing expenses excluding ongoing share registry costs were \$51K, together with finders fees of \$245K, were one-off expenses applicable to FY21 only; - Accounting and tax planning expenses increased to \$351K in FY22 from \$256K in FY21 primarily due to additional costs required for capital raising, as well as higher costs associated with increased reporting and compliance requirements and associated with being a public company; - International and domestic travel expenses collectively increased from \$7K in FY21 to \$81K in FY22 due to travel recommencing post COVID-19 border restrictions being lifted - primary costs were associated with travel for investor engagements and other travel required for research and development projects; - Insurance increased from \$50K in FY21 to \$145K in FY22, mainly due to increases in policy coverage and limits required with becoming a listed company, ongoing business growth, and expansion of business premises since Q2FY22; - Filing fees of \$56K in FY22 represented a full year of expense compared to the \$11K incurred in FY21 for the applicable period since listing on TSXV;